Pacific Symphony

-The Pacific Symphony is a symphony orchestra located in Orange County, California.
+The Pacific Symphony is a symphony orchestra based in Orange County, California.
 The orchestra performs at the Renée and Henry Segerstrom Concert Hall as a part of the Segerstrom Center for the Arts in Costa Mesa, California.
 From 1987 to 2016, the orchestra's Summer Festival concerts took place at the Irvine Meadows Amphitheatre in Irvine, California.

 Since 1990, Carl St.Clair has been the orchestra's music director.
+Alexander Shelley will serve as the next music director, starting in 2025.